osmfoundation/RelayBot/README.md

  - Default: simple two-way relaying.
  - NickServ: authenticates with nickserv before joining channels.
  - FLIP: specialized mode for [FLIP](http://new-wiki.freenetproject.org/FLIP) which removes the numbered suffix on outgoing usernames.
+ - RelayByCommand: only messages with the bot's name followed by a colon will be relayed.

 ## Requirements